folio-org/folio-ansible/ansible-roles.md

 GitHub.
 Depends on common, openjdk-8-jdk, and maven-3.

 ## mod-users-demo
-Launches mod-users with persistent storage from the folioci Docker image.
-Registers container with Okapi for the demo tenant.
-Loads sample data.
+Installs and launches mod-users as a system service with persistent storage.
+Depends on mod-users-build and mongodb-org.

 ## mod-users-docker
 Builds a Docker image from the Dockerfile and registers it with Okapi.
 Depends on docker-engine, mod-users-build.

 ## mod-circulation-docker
-Builds the Docker image for mod-users and launches it via Okapi.
-Depends on mod-users-build, docker-engine, and okapi-docker or okapi-src.
+Builds the Docker image for mod-circulation and launches it via Okapi.
+Depends on mod-circulation-build, docker-engine, and okapi-docker or okapi-src.

 ## mongodb-org